Thom719c/thom-react-pdf-highlighter/README.md

-This is an improved copy of [react-pdf-highlighter](https://www.npmjs.com/package/react-pdf-highlighter) version 6.1.0.
+This is a little improved copy of [react-pdf-highlighter](https://www.npmjs.com/package/react-pdf-highlighter) version 6.1.0.

 This version fixed so it includes the ability to zoom.